CosmWasm/cw-plus/README.md

 ## Contracts

-We provide sample contracts that either implement or consume these specifications to both provide examples, and provide a basis for code you can extend for more custom contacts, without worrying about reinventing the wheel each time.
+We provide sample contracts that either implement or consume these specifications to both provide examples, and provide a basis for code you can extend for more custom contracts, without worrying about reinventing the wheel each time.
 For example [`cw20-base`](./contracts/cw20-base) is a basic implementation of a `cw20` compatible contract that can be imported in any custom contract you want to build on it.